The platform for on-device AI, with optimized open source and licensed models, or bring your own. Validate performance on real Qualcomm devices.

 Qualcomm AI Hub has a public GitHub repository with 968 stars.

-Based on user reviews and social mentions, the most common pain points are: API costs, cost tracking, API bill, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, API bill, API costs.